Detective2016/etch-a-sketch/report.md

 ..* add the condition such that when the button is pressed, a string of "rst" is sent <br />
 ..* if any of the potentiometers' values changed, send a string of x and y delimited by a comma <br />
 4. What range of output X & Y values do you need?
 Is it better to map the values from the inputs to the outputs in the Arduino code, the Node code or Client code?
 Why? <br />
 The X and Y values need to be mapped to the container borders using styles and client code.
-It is easier to see and test the changes since the client code passes these values to the html for display. <br />
+It is easier to see and test the changes since the client code passes these values to the html for display.
+Additionally, since there are limits to what the potentiometers can rotate, I've used that as a reference when setting the range of the outputs. <br />
 5. How often do you need to be sending data from the Arduino? <br />
 As often as there's a change in the x or y values, or if there's a clear signal (when the button is pressed). <br />
 6. Include a copy of the Arduino code, and a copy of your Server and client side code. <br />